-Celebrated author, professor, and television personality Melissa Harris-Perry and transgender, poet, activist, and politician Andrea Jenkins shared reflections on racial justice, women’s leadership, and gender identity.
+On Tuesday, October 3rd, 2017 we hosted a conversation between celebrated author, professor, and television personality Melissa Harris-Perry and transgender, poet, activist, and politician Andrea Jenkins, sharing reflections on racial justice, women’s leadership, and gender identity.

 This event was the culmination of a day-long Auburn community celebration of the lives and leadership of the second cohort of the Sojourner Truth Leadership Circle, specifically focused on the wholeness and wellness needs of Black transgender women activists of faith and moral courage.